ABDELBAKI-Mohamed/Modoock-health-challenge/README.md

 We will evaluate your submission based on the following:

 1. **Functionality**: Does your app meet the requirements?
-2. **Code Quality**: Is your code clean, efficient, and well-organized?
-3. **Design & Responsiveness**: Is the UI intuitive and user-friendly?
+2. **Design & Responsiveness**: Is the UI intuitive and user-friendly?
-4. **Documentation**: Is your GitHub repository well-documented?
+3. **Code Quality**: Is your code clean, efficient, and well-organized?

 ---

 ## 💡 About Modook Health

-**Modook Health** is a cutting-edge healthcare platform focused on streamlining healthcare services and delivering innovative solutions.
-Join us to be part of something impactful!
+**Modoock Health** is a healthcare platform in progress, aiming to simplify and innovate healthcare services.
+As a Moroccan solution, it’s designed with local needs in mind, while striving to bring impactful changes to the way healthcare works.

 ---